K-Park Training Academy

-K-Park Training Academy is a stadium and training ground for football in the St Leonards area of East Kilbride in South Lanarkshire.
+K-Park Training Academy, currently known as The Bumblebee Stadium for sponsorship reasons, is a stadium and training ground for football in the St Leonards area of East Kilbride in South Lanarkshire.
 It is located within the site of Calderglen Country Park.
-It is the home ground of League Two club East Kilbride.
+It is the home ground of League One club East Kilbride.

 History

 K-Park was opened in May 2011 by the East Kilbride Community Trust (EKCT), who had previously drawn up plans that would give the large town a top-quality, UEFA-standard sports facility.
 Former Rangers and Scotland footballer Ally McCoist, who is from East Kilbride, officially opened the first phase of the new facility on 25 September 2011.

 K-Park is used as the home ground for the newly formed football club East Kilbride F.C., who were founded in 2010, one year before the facility's official opening.
 They will play their first league matches at the venue before relocating to a proposed site near Langlands Golf Course.
 The local rugby team East Kilbride RFC also train at the facility.
 K-Park was the home of Celtic Women from March 2015 until July 2021.